federicocasati92/myapp-serverless/README.md

 ## Why This Project is Special

-This project stands out because it demonstrates a fully **secure and scalable serverless architecture** on AWS.

-It combines a static frontend with an authenticated backend, cloud-native alerting, and monitoring.

-The design follows best practices for security, performance, and maintainability, making it **production-ready** and easy to extend.
+Even though this project was set up manually via the AWS Console, it demonstrates a full end-to-end serverless architecture on AWS.
+It combines a static frontend, secure user authentication, backend logic, and cloud-native alerting, providing a hands-on example of a production-ready serverless web app.

 ### 🔧 Architecture Overview